Ever felt the need to directly access files on your web server?

 Our Recommended FTP Client for Windows and Mac

-If you are looking for an open-source solution, we recommend going with FileZilla or Cyberduck.
+If you are looking for an open-source FTP client, we recommend going with FileZilla or Cyberduck.
 Both of these FTP clients work well with Mac and Windows.

 If you are a Windows user and looking for a premium FTP client, we recommend going with Cute FTP or WS_FTP Professional.

 When it comes to Mac FTP clients, Commander One and Transmit are the best performing software.

 All of them provide good security, end-to-end customer support, and fast file transfers which make them totally worth the investment.